The next deadline for licensure renewal is November 30, 2015!

-In the event that you have extenuating circumstances which have kept you from accumulating the required CEUs, IDFPR allows you to apply for a waiver of the Continuing Education requirements.
+In the event that you have extenuating circumstances which have kept you from accumulating the required CEUs or make it impossible to accumulate 15 hours of CEUs in-person, IDFPR allows you to apply for a waiver of the continuing education requirements.
 If you request a waiver, you must pay a fee and apply for it before the end of the licensure period.
 IDFPR then examines your request and determines whether you meet the qualifications for a waiver (listed below).
 You are considered in good standing until the Social Work Licensing and Disciplinary Board makes its final ruling on your request.

 A waiver may be granted because of:

 - Full-time service in the armed forces of the US during a substantial part of the prerenewal period;

 - An incapacitating illness documented by a statement from a currently licensed physician;

 - A physical inability to travel to the sites of approved programs documented by a currently licensed physician;

 Obviously, that last category makes the law ambiguous, since almost anything could potentially be considered an extenuating circumstance.
 However, there is no way you can know if you qualify until you pay the fee and file the application.
 NASW strongly recommends not applying for a waiver if you are unsure whether you qualify.
 Remember that you are dealing with a government agency not accustomed to making exceptions, and if they do not find in your favor, you could lose your license.
 Get your CEUs if at all possible.
 Better safe than sorry.

 Are your CEUs accepted in Illinois?